pi3d/pi3d.github.com/sphinx/FAQ.rst

   *?£#%* taciturn beasts to debug!
 The problem could be caused by sending some bad render setting to a shader.

+  If it is a DIY shader that worked previous to v2.33 then it might be that a change to the way pi3d ensures shaders work on different platforms has broken it.
+See below under DIY Shaders.

 only background
 ~~~~~~~~~~~~~~~